Which place is cheaper, Beijing or Bangkok?

 It rains a lot this time of the year in Bangkok.
 Bangkok usually gets more rain in October than Beijing.
 Bangkok gets 242 mm (9.5 in) of rain, while Beijing receives 19 mm (0.7 in) of rain this time of the year.
 November to February is the dry season in Bangkok.
 May to October is the rainy season in Bangkok.

 The spring brings many poeple to Bangkok as well as Beijing.
-Bangkok attracts visitors year-round for its warm weather and tropical climate.
+Bangkok attracts visitors year-round for its warm weather and sunny climate.
 Also, most visitors come to Beijing for the activities around the city and the natural beauty during these months.

 The sun comes out a lot this time of the year in Beijing.
 People are often attracted to the plentiful sunshine in Bangkok this time of the year.
 In the spring, Bangkok often gets around the same amount of sunshine as Beijing.
 Bangkok gets 262 hours of sunny skies this time of year, while Beijing receives 247 hours of full sun.